hepaces89/SeleniumUtils/README.md

 # SeleniumUtils
-An algamation of various selenium snippets that I have found on line
+A collection of selenium snippets that I have found useful.